Interview tips

 The secret to answering this question is using your weaknesses to your advantage.

-You need to flip this question on it's head - turn them into strengths - How?
+You need to flip this question on its head and turn them into strengths.

-For example, if my weaknesses include my lack of having enough time to do the job, I would then state that because of this, I have learned to take special measures to ensure that I remain calm and attentive to get the job done.
+For example, if weaknesses include a lack of having enough time to do the job, you could then state that because of this, you have learned to take special measures to ensure that you remain calm and attentive to get the job done.

 Just make sure that you do give a real answer to this question.
-None of us is without faults, so don't pretend that you do not have weaknesses.
+None of us are without faults, so don’t pretend that you do not have weaknesses.

 You need to be cautious about these kinds of questions and make sure you do not end up sounding bitter.